Alluxio/alluxio/integration/kubernetes/README.md

 #### Step 1: Update config.yaml

 The Helm templates are configured with `helm/alluxio/values.yaml`.
-We use the `config.yaml` in the target directory to override the parameters in `helm/alluxio/values.yaml`.
+We use the `config.yaml` in the corresponding template directory to override the parameters in `helm/alluxio/values.yaml`.
+For example `singleMaster-localJournal/config.yaml` sets parameters specific to its deployment scenario.

 You should make sure the following 2 values align with the templates you want to generate: